-Finally, in order to examine the predictions from our theoretical model within a regression framework, we created a variable that captures whether a firm is primarily a "downstream" standards implementer, as opposed to an "upstream" licensor or component vendor.
-While any such distinction is inherently somewhat arbitrary, we found it relatively easy to classify the most active firms in our data into a handful of business model categories, as illustrated in Table 4, and have made the data public so that interested readers can experiment with alternative classification schemes.24
+In order to examine the predictions from our theoretical model within a regression framework, we created a variable that captures whether a firm is primarily a "downstream" standards implementer, as opposed to an "upstream" licensor or component vendor.
+While any such distinction is inherently somewhat arbitrary, we found it relatively easy to classify the most active firms in our data into a handful of business model categories, as illustrated in Table 4, and have made the data public so that interested readers can experiment with alternative classification schemes.
+We classified all entities that made five or more declarations, and believe that most of the remaining unclassified observations would fall into the "upstream" category, based on inspecting the data and because scale economies in implementation lead most downstream firms to be familiar brands.

 Table 5 presents coefficients from linear probability (OLS) models of the two choice variables in our theoretical model: specific versus blanket disclosure, and royalty-free versus FRAND commitments.
-Because all of the explanatory variables are dummies, each coefficient can be interpreted as a percentage-point change in the probability of the outcome variable.25 The estimates in column (1) show that upstream firms are less likely to offer a royalty-free licensing commitment, as predicted by our model.
+Because all of the explanatory variables are dummies, each coefficient can be interpreted as a percentage-point change in the probability of the outcome variable.
+The estimates in column (1) show that upstream firms are less likely to offer a royalty-free licensing commitment, as predicted by our model.
 Unclassified firms are indistinguishable from downstream firms who are closer to the implementation market.
 Column (2) adds SSO dummies, and we see that this correlation declines in magnitude, but remains statistically significant.
 Not surprisingly, there is also a large and statistically significant coefficient on the IETF dummy.

-Columns (3) and (4) Table 5 show that upstream licensors are also more likely to offer blanket disclosures, and that blanket disclosure is less prevalent at ETSI and IEEE.26 Interestingly, blanket disclosure is used at IETF as much as ANSI, even though blanket disclosure creates a strong preference for royalty-free licensing at the former SSO.
+Columns (3) and (4) in Table 5 show that upstream licensors are also more likely to offer blanket disclosures, and that blanket disclosure is less prevalent at ETSI and IEEE.
+Interestingly, blanket disclosure is used at IETF as much as ANSI, even though blanket disclosure creates a strong preference for royalty-free licensing at the former SSO.